EcoCommons-Australia/community-modelling/README.md

 **4. Flexible data file formats**

 EcoCommons users have a wide range of skills and experience in preparing and manipulating data required for model fitting.
 More experienced users, particularly those users with good _R_ skills, will be able to load data into an _R_ session from a range of formats (e.g. Excel spreadsheet, comma-separated value or csv file, etc), re-organise and export data to a variety of formats suitable for use in fitting a GDM.
 Existing modelling modules in EcoCommons permit only the uploading of csv-formatted text files as data tables.
-A design decision taken in developing the prototype _R_-package _cmGDM_ was allowing users to upload data tables in a wide selection of standard data file types.
-This is easily implemented in _R_ because of the very extensive list of _R_-packages available in the CRAN repo which cater for many file formats.
+A design decision taken in developing the prototype _R_-package _cmGDM_, was allowing users to upload data tables in a wide selection of standard data file types.
+This is easily implemented in _R_ because of the very extensive list of _R_-packages available in the CRAN repository which cater for many file formats.

-The file formats currently implemented include:
+The file formats currently supported by _cmGDM_ include:

 - comma-separated value (csv) text files
-- TAB-separated text files
+- TAB-separated (tsv) text files
-- space-separated (tsv) text files
+- space-separated text files
 - openDocument (ods) format spreadsheets
 - Excel spreadsheets (xls & xlsx) spreadsheets

-For both spreadsheet types, users can select the sheet within a multi-sheet document (more correctly referred to as a 'workbook') by sheet number or name as this is a parameter available in the functions called from relevant packages to import spreadsheets.
+For spreadsheets, users can select the sheet within a multi-sheet document (more correctly referred to as a 'workbook') by sheet number or name as this is a parameter available in the functions called from relevant packages to import spreadsheets.

 **5. Loosely OO design**

 A major design choice in the prototype package _cmGDM_ was to use an object-oriented approach as much as possible.
 The package implements a simple S3 object of class "cm_experiment" which embodies the staged approach to data collation and quality checking.

-### Test Data set and testing process
+## Test Data set and testing process

 An important aspect of implementing a flexible data entry front-end is rigorous testing of the many combinations or data states likely to be encountered in use.
 A test data suite was developed to facilitate comprehensive testing during development.